ORelio/Sound-Manager/UserManual/Readme-En.txt

  Changelog
 ===========

  - 1.0   : Initial version for Windows XP SP2 FR, replacing files in C:\Windows\Media
  - 1.1   : Add support for Windows Vista, different file names in C:\Windows\Media
  - 1.1b  : Bugfix on theme loading
  - 1.1c  : New icon, improve UI font
  - 1.2   : Add a built-in scheme editor
  - 2.0   : Add support for Windows 7, using a dedicated sound scheme in registry
  - 2.1   : Ability to load a .ths file directly by clicking on it
  - 3.0   : C# rewrite, open sourcing, English translation, add support for Windows 8 and 10
+ - 3.0.1 : Reduce startup sound delay on Windows 8+, Fix some sounds not playing on Windows 10

 =====
  FAQ
 =====

 Q: On Windows 7, the startup sound is not always properly updated?
-R: DLL files may be in use, you may need to reboot and reapply the sound scheme.
+A: DLL files may be in use, you may need to reboot and reapply the sound scheme.

 Q: Is there any source code for versions 1.x and 2.x?
-R: No, these versions were created using Game Maker and a bunch of batch files.
+A: No, these versions were created using Game Maker and a bunch of batch files.

 =========
  Credits